fumeapp/dayjs/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- ⛰ &nbsp;Ability to pass in locales
+- ⛰ &nbsp;Nuxt 3 ready
-- 🚠 &nbsp;Ability to activate any plugin
+- 🚠 &nbsp;Activate any plugin or locale available
-- 🌲 &nbsp;Baz
+- 🌲 &nbsp;Specify default locales and timezones

 ## Quick Setup